parthenon-hpc-lab/parthenon/CONTRIBUTING.md

 [.gitlab-ci-darwin.yml](.gitlab-ci-darwin.yml) file *and* the /scripts/darwin
 folder.
 In summary, the ci is built in release mode, with OpenMP, MPI, HDF5 and Cuda enabled.
 All tests are run on a single node with access to two Volta GPUs.
-In addition the regression tests are run in parallel with two mpi processors each of which have access to their own Volta gpu.
+In addition, the regression tests are run in parallel with two mpi processors each of which have access to their own Volta gpu.
 The following tests are run with this ci: unit, regression, performance.
+A final note, this CI has been chosen to also check for performance regressions.
+The CI uses a github application located in /scripts/python.
+After a successful run of the CI a link to the performance metrics will appear as part of the parthenon metrics status check in the pr next to the commit the metrics were recorded for.
+All data from the regression tests are recorded in the parthenon wiki in a json file.

 ### Adding Tests